 <data_source> Example: git Example: gerrit Example: stackoverflow Example: jira Example: bugzilla

-For each index there should be as many aliases as date fields stored in that index.
-Each alias is intended to be used for building panels or visualizations based on different time series.
-The name of an alias should follow the following pattern:
+For each index there could be as many aliases as needed.
+The most usual use case is using aliases for building panels or visualizations based on different time series.
+E.g.:

 Index Pattern Naming

 Index patterns in Kibana should follow the same naming scheme as aliases in ES (see Aliases Naming section).
 This way, is easy to know what alias is being used by a given index pattern.
 Besides, it makes easier to select index patterns from kibana, because their names include the field configured for time series in that index pattern.

 Following fields that should be included in any index pattern: